timescale/docs/timescaledb/how-to-guides/hyperfunctions/counter-aggs.md

 # Counter aggregates
-There are two types of metrics that can be recorded in a database: gauges, and counters.
-Gauges fluctuate up and down, like temperature or speed, while counters always increase, like the total number of visitors to a website.

 When you process counter data, it is usually assumed that if the value of the counter goes down, the counter has been reset.
 For example, if you wanted to count how many times a runner ran around a track, you would expect the values to